confluentinc/csid-jms-bridge/jms-bridge-server/docs/installation.md

 ## Installing the JMS Bridge

 ### Obtaining a copy of the JMS Bridge
-To obtain a copy of the
+To obtain a copy of the JMS-Bridge, please contact your Account Executive or Confluent Support.

 ### Unzip the JMS Bridge Archive
+        ```console
+        cd /usr/local
+        unzip jms-bridge-1.0.0-M1.zip
+         ```

 #### Place Archive in your organizations preffered deployment directory.

 ```The recommended location for instation is '/opt' or '/usr/local' depending on the use of a service user account for installation.```